praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ![Started.](GetStarted/Task5.png)

-# Login to Azure Portal
+# Log into Azure Portal

 1. In the JumpVM/Bastion, **double click** on the **Azure Portal** shortcut of the Microsoft Edge browser on the desktop.